What is Fast Fashion and What Is Wrong With It

 Buying vintage also combats this problem.
 Instead of contributing to these brands, explore the world of pre-loved.

 You’ll often find that marketplace apps – for example, Vinted or Depop – are full of items from these fast fashion sites.
-So, instead of buying the item straight from the retailer, scope these apps as, more often than not, someone has purchased the item, decided it doesn’t fit and is reselling!
+So, instead of buying the item straight from the retailer, scope these apps as, more often than not, someone has purchased the item, decided it doesn’t fit, and is reselling!

 The Takeaway

-There are many changes to make for us all, but with the right research and brands becoming more transparent about their production, we can all move towards a greener and more ethical fashion model.
+There are many changes to make for us all, but with the proper research and brands becoming more transparent about their production, we can all move towards a greener and more ethical fashion model.
 Perhaps the industry will one day adopt circular fashion – a process that reduces the use of unnecessary resources within the industry.